liweinan/liweinan.github.io/_posts/2017-03-07-using-font-ligatures-in-daily-coding.md

 As the screenshot shown above, we can see how the symbols like `==`, `!=`, `>=` are displayed with ligatures enabled.

 Not only _Atom_, but many coding tools and text editors are supporting ligatures nowadays, such as _IntelliJ_[^intellij] and _Emacs_.
 You can check your editors to see if it supports ligatures or not.

-Here is the screenshot that shows how to enable font ligatures in _IntelliJ_:
+Here is a screenshot that shows how to enable font ligatures in _IntelliJ_:

 ![2017-03-08-intellij-ligature.png]({{ site.url }}/assets/2017-03-08-intellij-ligature.png)